pierre-24/qcip_tools/documentation/source/code-documentation/numerical_differentiation.rst

 | Centered (``C``) | :math:`-\left\lfloor\frac{d+p-1}{2}\right\rfloor`  | :math:`\left\lfloor\frac{d+p-1}{2}\right\rfloor` |
 +------------------+----------------------------------------------------+--------------------------------------------------+

-Note that :math:`p` is always even in the case of a centered derivative approximation.
+Note that :math:`p+d-1` should therefore always be even in the case of centered derivatives.

 The system of linear equation given by Eq. :eq:`sys` is solved.
 Once the :math:`C_q`'s are determined, :math:`A_d(h)` is obtained with a precision :math:`\mathcal{O}(h^{d+p})` by computing